Using the Storyboard

 - grd_fps (string, 1s0)

--oscreen_mgr,fpsoption is passed along to the sbengine binary.
+-oscreen_mgr,fpsoption is passed to the Storyboard Engine.

 Storyboard display updates are entirely event driven, so unless the application that is being run is continuously changing content or generating redraw events such as is frequently done by benchmarking applications, this value may not reflect the true drawing performance of the system.